datacarpentry/image-processing/episodes/07-thresholding.md

 Let us choose `t=0.8`.

 To apply the threshold `t`,
-we can use the numpy comparison operators to create a mask.
+we can use the NumPy comparison operators to create a mask.
 Here, we want to turn "on" all pixels which have values smaller than the threshold, so we use the less operator `<` to compare the `blurred_image` to the threshold `t`.
 The operator returns a mask, that we capture in the variable `binary_mask`.